* Opposition calls for protests on Tuesday

 Islamist President Mohamed Mursi obtained a 57 percent "yes"

-vote for the constitution in a first round of the referendum on
+vote for the constitution in initial voting on Saturday, his

 The result is likely to embolden the opposition, which says

-Protesters broke out into cheers when the public prosecutor
+On Monday, protesters broke out into cheers when the public

-Mursi appointed last month announced his resignation late on
+prosecutor Mursi appointed just last month announced his

-The main opposition coalition, the National Salvation Front,
+The opposition National Salvation Front said there were

-said there were widespread voting violations in the first round
+widespread voting violations in the first round of the

-of the referendum and urged organisers to ensure that the second
+referendum vote and urged organisers to ensure that the second

 round was properly supervised.